jihadichan/ch/docs/readme.md

 - `hanzi_dict.zip` needs to imported as dictionary into Yomichan
 - `mnemonics.js` belongs to the UberSentences deck
+  - You need to export the UberHanzi deck to `output/uberhanzi.txt`

 - `confs.js` belongs to the UberHanzi deck